What is a Mental Health Crisis?

 - Never try to handle a situation that you feel is dangerous.
 Show concern and maintain a safe distance.

-- Call Emory Police at 911 from any campus phone or 404.727.6111.
+- Call the Emory Police Department at 404.727.6111 (or 7.6111 from a campus phone).
 Clearly state that you need immediate assistance, give your name, your location, and the area involved.
 Be prepared to provide information regarding the individual involvedand the specific behavior you have observed.

 - Students may call the Emory Help line at 404.727.HELP (4357) seven days a week, 9:00 p.m. to midnight.
 See the Counseling Center during regular business hours or talk with your RA.